zvercodebender/community-plugins/deployit-udm-plugins/middleware-plugins/apache-modjk-plugin/README.md

 The plugin works with the standard deployment package of DAR format.
 Please see the _Packaging Manual_ for more details about the DAR format and the ways to compose one.

-The following is a sample MANIFEST.MF file that can be used to create a WebLogic specific deployment package.
+The following is a sample MANIFEST.MF file that can be used to create a deployment package.
 It contain declarations for an Ear, a specification for a modjk worker, main configuration and the associated virtual host.

     Manifest-Version: 1.0